How Pack Goodies Affect Your Completion Timeline

 Does your completion state affect pack value?

 Slightly.
-Your completion state determines which bonus cards are eligible, which affects effective pack cost.
-We ran 50,000 simulations across three completion states to measure the impact.
+Your completion state decides which bonus cards are eligible, and that shifts the effective pack cost.
+We ran 50,000 simulations across three completion states in May 2026.
+The absolute token costs below reflect the card pools at the time; the percentage penalties are the lasting takeaway.

 | Pack Type | S3 Incomplete | S3 Complete | Penalty |